-Thomas Morgan is a globe-trotting filmmaker whose films have been on the floor of congress to changed laws, have helped win CNN Hero awards, have built orphanages, have brought immediate disaster relief, and have funded the first-ever children center inside of a refugee camp, and so much more.
+Thomas Morgan is a globe-trotting filmmaker whose films have been on the floor of Congress to change laws, have helped win CNN Hero awards, have built orphanages, have brought immediate disaster relief, and have funded the first-ever children center inside of a refugee camp, and so much more.
 He is not just a filmmaker, he is a force multiplier for lasting social change.
 Thomas’ expertise is in helping people realize their own natural capacity to be a positive force in the world around them.
 HIs graduation speech at Central Michigan was so popular it led to the publication of his first book, Be a Jane or a Jill, Don’t be a Dick.
 His first TedX Talk, “Put on Your Underoos It’s Time to Save the World,” has been viewed over 300,000 times and serves as a lasting call-to-action for all of us to live a more inspired life.

 > Q&A with Susan Sarandon after screening of Waiting for Mamu